 Congratulations!
 And thank you for choosing The Cambridge for your mortgage.

 If you’re a new home owner hopefully it won’t be long before you can pick up the keys and settle into your new home.
-Or, if you have remortgaged with The Cambridge, you will shortly start to benefit from your new mortgage deal.
+Or, if you've switched your mortgage to The Cambridge, you will shortly start to benefit from your new mortgage deal.

 This guide will give you information about things you need to know – like your annual statement, what happens if your interest rate changes and how we can support you if you have difficulties with your monthly payments.